"In the end, it is the people who are the ultimate judges of public servants."

 Related Quotes

-"In the end, it's all about having a great product and great execution."
+"In the end, it's all about solving problems and creating opportunities."

 "Time makes us sentimental.
 Perhaps, in the end, it is because of time that we suffer."